o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/aws-lambda-sc-adding.md

 description: ' Make a custom &LAM; function available to &script-canvas; in &ALYlong;. '
 title: Making a Custom &LAM; Function Available to &script-canvas;
 ---
-# Making a Custom Lambda Function Available to Script Canvas<a name="cloud-canvas-cloud-gem-aws-lambda-sc-adding"></a>
+# Making a Custom Lambda Function Available to Script Canvas {#cloud-canvas-cloud-gem-aws-lambda-sc-adding}

 You can make custom Lambda function available to Script Canvas with the following steps: